turbot/tailpipe-plugin-github/README.md

 [Tailpipe](https://tailpipe.io) is an open-source CLI tool that allows you to collect logs and query them with SQL.

+[GitHub](https://www.github.com/) is a provider of Internet hosting for software development and version control using Git.
+It offers the distributed version control and source code management (SCM) functionality of Git, plus its own features.

 The [GitHub Plugin for Tailpipe](https://hub.tailpipe.io/plugins/turbot/github) allows you to collect and query GitHub audit logs using SQL to track activity, monitor trends, detect anomalies, and more!

 - **[Get started →](https://hub.tailpipe.io/plugins/turbot/github)**